 What to Expect from a DEC Assessment

-ll our accredited energy assessors act impartially, providing reliable and trusted reporting to ensure legal compliance for our clients.
+All our accredited energy assessors act impartially, providing reliable and trusted reporting to ensure legal compliance for our clients.
 First, we will gather scaled floor plans and data from the meter readings for all fuels used over the latest 12 month period to understand the building’s energy consumption.
-Then, we can produce the DEC and recommendation report by:
+Then, we can produce the DEC survey and recommendation report by:

 - Measuring carbon dioxide (CO2) emissions for the operational floor area & building type